pluralsh/documentation/pages/index.md

 * Plural API and Catalog site (available at [https://app.plural.sh](https://app.plural.sh))
 * Plural CLI and Git SCM to maintain the state of a user's applications
-* Plural console for management of all plural applications on your infrastructure
+* Plural Console for management of all plural applications on your infrastructure

 At a high level, the interactions between all three components look something like this: